johnzastrow/johnzastrow.github.io/_posts/2008-07-05-sending-files-over-sftp-in-an-automated-fashion.md

 Use sftp (secure ftp) to copy the generated rsa public key

-to each compute node’s root account secure shell directory
+to each compute node's root account secure shell directory

 as the file authorized\_keys.
 Type: